Skip to Main Content

 This is a different model from the technically ambitious bar programs that define venues like Bar Leather Apron in Honolulu or Kumiko in Chicago, where the person behind the bar is the program's central intelligence.
 It also differs from the cocktail-forward identity of Jewel of the South in New Orleans or Julep in Houston.
 At a neighborhood ristorante, the bar exists to extend the meal, not to anchor the visit.
 A glass of Chianti or a Campari spritz served without ceremony is appropriate to the format, and the measure of the program is whether it complements the food without friction.

-For visitors accustomed to the craft-forward bar culture at venues like ABV in San Francisco, Superbueno in New York City, or The Parlour in Frankfurt on the Main, Ariani's bar will read as functional rather than destination-worthy.
+For visitors accustomed to the craft-forward bar culture at venues like ABV in San Francisco, Superbueno in New York City, or The Parlour in Frankfurt on the Main, Ariani's bar will read as a support space rather than a focal point.
 That is not a criticism; it is a category description.
 The bar at a neighborhood Italian restaurant serves a different purpose than the bar at a dedicated cocktail program, and conflating the two leads to misaligned expectations on both sides.

 Cape Coral's Italian Scene in Context